AnPhamSF/Travellookup_Admin/README.md

 # TravelLookUp Admin Panel

-The **TravelLookUp Admin Panel** is a powerful management tool for the TrackBangla travel app.
+The **TravelLookUp Admin Panel** is a powerful management tool for the TravelLookUp travel app.
 It enables administrators to seamlessly manage app content, users, and notifications through an intuitive interface.

 ## Features